| If are looking for tips to improve the visibility of your

 website.
 Adding the ALT text and using descriptive file names

 are a must when it comes to image- or media-centric websites.
+Beyond these, context for the image is going to really help

 the search engines understand the images much better.
 For